How to Create a Floor to Ceiling Chalkboard on a Wall

 1. Once paint is completely dry, you need to “SEASON” or “PRIME” the chalkboard.
 Doing this lessens “ghosting” of the first drawing and future drawings that will permanently show up after you clean the chalkboard.
 It will happen, so don’t skip this step.

 2. It is easy to season the chalkboard.
-Simply hold a piece of chalk on its side and rub it all over the chalkboard until the surface is completely covered in white.
+Simply hold the side of a piece of chalk and rub it all over the chalkboard until the surface is completely covered in white chalky residue.

 3. Rub the just rubbed over chalk into the surface with a soft dry cloth and then lightly dampen a piece of felt or a Handi-Wipe and rub over wall.
 The chalk will not all come off, but you don’t want it to.